-- i. informed of any feasible alternatives under the waiver; and - ii. given the choice of either institutional or home and community-based services. - a.
+i. informed of any feasible alternatives under the waiver; and ii. given the choice of either institutional or home and community-based services.

+a.
 Procedures.
-Specify the State's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
+Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.

 Identify the form(s) that are employed to document freedom of choice.
 The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-At the initial evaluation qualified individuals as specified in B-6-c explain to the potential waiver participant the services that can be provided through the ADC Waiver.
-Individuals can then make an informed choice between receiving services through a nursing facility or the Home and Community-Based Services, State Plan, and/or Waiver.
-The form that documents participant choice is the Home and Community Based Services Care Plan and Participant Choice Statement.
+At the initial evaluation qualified individuals as specified in B-6-c explain to the potential waiver participant the services available through the Aged and Disabled Waiver.
+Individuals can then make an informed choice between receiving services through a nursing facility or the Home and Community-Based Services, State Plan and/or waiver.
+The form that documents participant choice is the Participant Choice Statement.
 Individuals are required to document his/her choice via a dated signature on the form, which is also signed and dated by the individual performing the assessment.
+Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years in the HCBS Web Tool.
+Participants are also provided with a signed copy.